smatechnologies/opcon-deploy-docs/docs/batch-processing.md

 * Optional flag used with DEPLOY.
 Use of this flag indicates that the schedule definitions on the target system should not be overwritten

+**-id**

+* Optional argument for IMPORT, that indicates the record id of the deployment record.
+This is used by the batch deployment process.
+If this is not present a new deployment record is created (Default 0)

 **-fw**

 * An argument that defines the filename used with IMPORT or INIT for schedules.